 The only real downside to LinkedIn video ads is the fact that they’re so expensive (roughly ten times more than Facebook), but if you’ve got the content and you’ve got the audience, this could pay off dramatically.

 To create a god Linkedin advertising you’ll want to make sure you describe what kind of video the users has clicked within the first ten seconds of your content.
+Then, you can generate video using various online tools that will make the process easier and faster.

 For actionable videos, you’ll also want to make sure you’re including a clear CTA and keep your video between 30 and 90 seconds.
 This is vital for making sure you retain engagement.
 You’ll also want to make sure you’re using the detailed integrated analytic tools to ensure you get the best results, but more on that later.